RevolutionPi/imagebakery/README.md

 ## Intended usage

+> **NOTE:** When creating a custom image, always use the most recent release tag (available at https://github.com/RevolutionPi/imagebakery/tags), as the master branch may contain code that is still in development.

 ### Download Raspberry Pi OS (previously called Raspbian) image

 Works with both [Raspberry Pi OS](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit) desktop and lite images.

 *Raspberry Pi OS with desktop*